 Pennsylvania Prenuptial Agreement

 Pennsylvania prenuptial agreements are governed by 23 Pa.C.S.A. § 3106.
-Courts apply single review only — unconscionability is assessed at signing, not additionally at divorce — and treat prenups as ordinary business contracts between equal parties (Simeone, 1990).
-A prenup fails only if execution was involuntary, or if all three conditions exist: unconscionable at signing, no fair disclosure, and no knowledge of the other's finances.
+A prenup fails only if execution was involuntary, or if all three conditions exist: no fair and reasonable disclosure, no written waiver of disclosure, and no adequate knowledge of the other's finances.
 All three must be proven together.
 The alimony floor is public assistance eligibility — complete support waivers are enforceable above that threshold.

 Bottom line: Pennsylvania earns an A grade.
 Single review, a strict three-part conjunctive challenge standard, a pure contract-law approach, and a concrete alimony floor make Pennsylvania one of the most reliably enforcing states in the country.